jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) to return the livestock to the person who made it available; or (ii) to pay the person full compensation for it.
 Closing livestock numbers
-(2) Person A is treated as owning, and must take into account at the end of an income year, the total number for all classes calculated using the formula— total livestock − bailed livestock.
+(2) Person A is treated as owning, and must take into account at the end of an income year, the total number for all classes calculated using the formula—total livestock − bailed livestock.
 Definition of items in formula
 (3) In the formula,—
   (a) total livestock is all the livestock that person A has on hand in a class at the end of the income year, including—